ardanlabs/kit/auth/session/README.md

 ``` go
 const Collection = "auth_sessions"
 ```
-collections contains the name of the user collection.
+Collection contains the name of the user collection.